RandomcodeDev/chifir-engine/design/style.typ

 == Naming
 Variables are camel case, prefixed with `m_` for private/protected members, `g_` for globals, and `s_` for static globals, and `f_` for (some) function pointers.
-Types are Pascal case, prefixed with `C` for classes, `CBase` for abstract classes, and `I` for interfaces, while structs are suffixed with `_t`.
+Types are Pascal case, prefixed with `C` for classes, `CBase` for abstract classes, and `I` for interfaces, and typedefs end with `_t`.
 Functions are Pascal case, with the name of their component and an underscore as a prefix, like `Base_`.
-Common abbreviations
-(like str, len, max, min, alloc, buf, src, dest, common acronyms) are allowed, but obscure ones should be avoided.
+Common abbreviations (like str, len, max, min, alloc, buf, src, dest, common acronyms) are allowed, but obscure ones should be avoided.
 Try to balance clearness with succintness when naming variables, so they're easier to type but you can still easily recognize them.

 == Classes vs structs
 Classes do things, structs store data (you can have a destructor in them though).
 That's the distinction so far.